melles1991/usecuewebsite/_posts/2016-04-21-two-viewports-to-rule-them-all.md

 With this technique, you can make ANY website responsive in about 3 hours, and this includes testing.

-I found the next quote on Twitter.
+I found the next quote on Twitter:&nbsp;

 > "After 14h straight I think it’s time I call it a day… responsive design is hard"